Aimia: The Road To Redemption - Part 2

-We had previously written the part 1 of this series after Q1-2017 and that can be read over here.
+We had previously written the part 1 of this series after Q1-2017, and that can be read over here.

-AIMIA (OTCPK:GAPFF) reported Q3-2017 results that exceeded the market expectations and the stock took off adding to significant gains from the bottom seen in late July.
+Aimia (OTCPK:GAPFF) reported Q3-2017 results that exceeded the market expectations, and the stock took off adding to significant gains from the bottom seen in late July.

 Source:Tradingview.com